-At EI Design, we have been working with the L&D teams across the world for over 16 years now.
+At EI, we have been working with the L&D teams across the world for over 16 years now.
 During this journey, we have used several approaches that you can implement to maximize the ROI of online training.
 Before outlining these approaches, let us look at one of the popular ROI methodologies.

 Most of us are familiar with the Kirkpatrick’s model of evaluation.
 In today’s context, adding Phillips’ ROI calculation as the fifth level makes this framework more useful and relevant.

 - After establishing the gain through the 4 levels of Kirkpatrick’s model of evaluation, we can monetize it (that is, associate a monetary value to it).